-Class # Class Description

-Electric Level 4 (4th year in Electric)

-Exhibit one article of choice displaying proper wiring techniques, made during the current 4-H program year.
+Class # Class Description Electric Level 4 (4th year in Electric) Exhibit one article of choice displaying proper wiring techniques, made during the current 4-H program year.
 It must demonstrate a minimum of five (5) or more of the appropriate level of "Skills to be Attained" items as outlined in the "4-H Electric and Electronic Skills & Knowledge Chart".
 A completed copy of the "Exhibit Skills & Knowledge Sheet" must accompany the project.
 Skills sheets are for judging purposes only and will not be returned to the exhibitor.

-Exhibit Suggestions:

-- Wiring Wire a lamp.
-The lamp can be a re-wired lamp or one that is built new. - Electrical tool and supply kit - Poster board (22" by 28") - Display (appropriately sized for displayed equipment) - Notebook/Report that covers any topic that is in the National 4-H Electric Curriculum Wired for Power Book 3, Purdue Extension website Level 4 activities/project sheets, or from the appropriate level of the Skills & Knowledge Chart.
+Exhibit Suggestions: 21041 Wiring - Wire a lamp.
+The lamp can be a re-wired lamp or one that is built new.
+Electrical tool and supply kit Poster board (22" by 28")

+• Display (appropriately sized for displayed equipment) • Notebook/Report that covers any topic that is in the National 4-H Electric Curriculum Wired for Power Book 3, Purdue Extension website Level 4 activities/project sheets, or from the appropriate level of the Skills & Knowledge Chart.
+Refer to the Written Report Scorecard, 4-H 824, to determine expected items to be included.